"This album is a poison, it is drunkenness that they offered a evening of bad luck, when everyday life is that human misery. "

 Joyce takes over the front, while Mo Moses did not yet left.
 With 'Truth' ll Set You Free, "as he launched a compact, heavy and totally relentless mid-tempo, perfect synthesis of the influences of the group.
 Only alternative, keyboards Mick Keck alloy of synthesizers and electric piano funk sound typical mid-70's, which makes the color very Herbie Hancock to the mix.

-After this quartet Dante, you already have the quintessence of Mother's Finest.
+Dante, you already have the quintessence of Mother's Finest.
 Yet the result is worth his weight in peanuts with their best songs performed live: "Give It Up," "Fire," "Give You All The Love" or the flawless "Baby Love".
 This last piece, alternating heavy riffs and funky, is a marvel of what we call the merger or the Black Rock symbolized mainly by Living Colour.
 This live at Rockpalast

 Meanwhile, the quintet released a live official in 1979 very good but a little too clean to be honest (reviewed in these pages), and a disk-heavy funk relentless named "Iron Age" in 1981 which I absolutely brilliant speak to you again.
 And then it will be the big dip in the FM sound, like everyone, and general forgetfulness.